eosphoros-ai/liteio/doc/en/introduction.md

 Traditional distributed storage represents a decent solution, but within the domain of databases, it introduces several problems:

-- **Ascension In Replication Count**(Cost): The advantage of distributed storage lies in the pooling storage through erasure coding (EC) and multi-replication techniques, which offer robust protection against single hardware failures.
-However, under this architecture, the application of EC and multi-replication results in a replication factor greater than 1 for each data segment, usually between 1.375 and 2.
+- **Ascension In Replication Count**(Cost): The advantage of distributed storage lies in the pooling storage through erasure coding (EC) and multi-replica techniques, which offer robust protection against single hardware failures.
+However, under this architecture, the application of EC and multi-replica results in a replication factor greater than 1 for each data segment, usually between 1.375 and 2.
 As an important component of business services, databases often necessitate geo-redundancy and disaster recovery across different availability zones (AZ) at the upper layer, with a backup replication already existing in another AZ.
 The total number of data replicas is set to rise.
 - **Large Explosion Radius**(Stability): Distributed storage typically features a centralized metadata layer, when subject to failure, can lead to global exceptions.

 ## **Design Ideas**